Meet Ranvir Singh – Strictly Come Dancing 2020 contestant and Good Morning Britain presenter

 Everything you need to know about Ranvir Singh, the Good Morning Britain presenter putting on her dancing shoes for Strictly 2020.

-This weekend presenter will be hoping to build on her performance in week one of the show, which saw her sit joint third on the Strictly Come Dancing leaderboard – tied on points with fellow members of the Strictly Come Dancing line-up Caroline Quentin and Nicola Adams.

-Paired up with Giovanni Pernice (one of this year’s Strictly Come Dancing professionals), Ranvir will be hoping to prove she has what it takes to go all the way and lift the Glitterball trophy.
+So, does Ranvir have what it takes to go all the way and lift the Glitterball trophy?
+Here’s everything you need to know about her.

 Who is Ranvir Singh?